xansec/hackathon-resources/gh-actions.md

 docker push ghcr.io/<Your GitHub Username>/mayhem-cmake-example:latest
 ```

-6. Link the package to your `mayhem-cmake-example` repository as shown in the pictures below.
+6. Link the package to your `mayhem-cmake-example` repository as shown in the picture below.

     On your "Packages" page, select the `mayhem-cmake-example` you just pushed out to GitHub.
 Once on the package page, under the "Link this package to a repository" section, select "Connect repository" and then choose "mayhem-cmake-example" from the list.
     ![Link this package to a repository](assets/images/link_package_to_repository.png)